 Because there are so many areas where employees may experience issues with engagement, it may be helpful to take on each area one at a time.
 Perhaps begin a conversation about job expectations this week and spend the month working on that if that is problematic.
 Next month consider asking questions about their materials or opportunities, etc. Take some time to get to know each person’s individual needs.
 Have a plan to meet with employees and follow up on any information obtained that indicates improvement is required.

-Keep in mind that engagement involves emotional commitment, and people base 70% of how they make decisions on factors that involve emotions.
+Keep in mind that employee engagement involves emotional commitment, and people base 70% of how they make decisions on factors that involve emotions.
 Leaders must recognize the importance of focusing on feelings and emotions because that impact how employees behave and the choices they make.
 By increasing engagement or emotional commitment, organizations found less absenteeism, less turnover, and improved productivity.
 The key is to recognize that leaders have the most impact on employee engagement.
 Employees do not leave companies; they leave their bosses or leaders.

 Please click on this link: to take a Generational Engagement Survey.